Skiing with short-stem hip prosthesis: Safely back on the slopes

 If you want to ski with an artificial hip joint, some precautions are important:

-- Take breaks: Listen to your body and take regular breaks to avoid fatigue.
+- Take Breaks: Listen to your body and take regular breaks to avoid fatigue.

 - Pay attention to safety: Pay attention to piste rules and other skiers to avoid collisions.